John Stanley-19 May 1355.

 ‘Enough, enough; we must give them a rest.’

 John was delighted.
-He had never before rode so far or so hard in a single day, and now he ached everywhere.
+He had never before ridden so far or so hard in a single day, and now he ached everywhere

 The Earl looked around.
 ‘Ideal.
 The horses can rest, graze and drink and we can bathe.’